top of page

 When does it take place?

 The SJMT Gold Cup takes place over the course of two Saturdays in mid-February.
-Students who miss their audition due to unforeseen circumstances will be provided with a make-up date in March.
+There will most likely be a virtual oppotunity if needed.

 What happens at the festival?